x1B/ax-developer-tools-widget/README.md

 *R5.1* The widget MUST help to identify widgets and their grid-alignment within the host application.
 Refer to the [AxDeveloperToolbarWidget](content/includes/widgets/developer-tools/ax-developer-toolbar-widget/README.md) for details.

+### 6. No-Op Mode

+The widget MUST support being disabled completely using an application-wide _enabled-flag_.

+*R6.1* The enabled-flag must be read from the LaxarJS configuration path `widgets.laxar-developer-tools-widget.enabled`.
+The default value for the enabled-flag is `true`.
+If the enabled-flag value is `false`, the widget MUST NOT subscribe to _takeActionRequest_ events, even if configured for the _open_ feature.

+*R6.2* If the enabled-flag value is `false`, the widget MUST NOT intercept any events.

+*R6.3* If the enabled-flag value is `false`, the widget MUST NOT intercept any log messages.

+*R6.4* If the enabled-flag value is `false`, a global method MUST NOT be added, even if configured for the _open_ feature.

+*R6.5* If the enabled-flag value is `false`, a button MUST NOT be rendered, even if the _button_ feature has been enabled (see above).

 ## Integration